jopaik/network_demos/netbox/README.md

 ### Step 7 - Launch the Network-Netbox-Compare-Configs job-template
 Launch the Network-Netbox-Compare-Configs job-template to compare the running config to the netbox rendered config template.

-* Note, that every router from RHDP will have different IP addresses, certs etc. These nuances will show as Diffs
+* Note, that every router from RHDP will have different IP addresses, certs etc. These nuances will show as Diffs.

 ### Step 8 - Verify Config drift checks
 Verify Config drift checks by changing the config on rtr1 and relaunching the Network-Netbox-Compare-Configs job-template

-* For example, add a new loopback 100 or something simular to simulate an out of band (OOB)change.
+* For example, add a new loopback 100 or something simular to simulate an out-of-band (OOB) change.

 # Key Takeaways